advil64/probabilistic-sensing/readme.md

 However, we also observe the Agent 8 is still able to outperform both Agents 6 and 7 as Agent 8 took fewer actions to find the target.
 We see this trend among all the terrain types for the target.
 This is because Agent 8 fixes some of the weaknesses found in Agents 6 and 7.

 The weakness Agents 6 and 7 suffers from is that they ignore close cells that also have reasonably high probabilities.
 By doing this, these Agents will end up having to travel back and forth to examine cells which increases number of movements.
 Agent 8 fixes this using the various strategies described earlier.
-By considering closer cells with reasonably high probabilities using utlity values, Agent 8 was able to cut down on the number of movements by finding the target earlier.
+By considering closer cells with reasonably high probabilities using utility values, Agent 8 was able to cut down on the number of movements by finding the target earlier.

 We also observe that the movement/examination ratio is smaller for Agent 8.
 This makes sense as we sacrifice a lot of movement for more examinations in our strategies.
 By taking the chance to examine closer cells with reasonably high probabilities, we increase the number of examinations, but significantly decrease the number of movements.
 This allows for a smaller ratio in Agent 8 compared to Agents 6 and 7.